ibm-cloud-docs/containers/ts-sbd-cluster-create-quota.md

     {: pre}

 1. If you can't delete the security groups, any new clusters must be created in a different VPC.
 Alternatively, a ticket can be opened against the account to request a quota increase.
 Open a [support case](/docs/account?topic=account-using-avatar).
 In the case details, be sure to include any relevant log files, error messages, or command outputs.

-## If you exceeded the number of remote rules per security group
-{: #quota-num-of-remote-rules}

-This failure is most likely happened when the shared VPE gateway security group (`kube-vpegw-<VPC-ID>`) was being modified.
-This security group contains a remote rule to every cluster in the VPC, and the number of remote rules on a security group is limited.
-Which means this limits the number of clusters that can be created in a VPC.

-Review the [VPC security group quotas](/docs/vpc?topic=vpc-quotas#security-group-quotas).
-Any clusters that are no longer needed should be removed, and a master refresh can be run on the new cluster.
-If clusters cannot be deleted, the new cluster must be created on a different VPC.